evgo-space/Chaty/README.md

 !!!!!!!!NEW ADDITIONS (UPDATE 1.1)!!!!!!!!!!!!!!!!

+The program can now be run 1 of three ways: 1) as before through the main Chatroom.java class.
+                                            2) by running the Server.java file first then the Client.java file for socket interfacing.
+                                            3) by running the GUI.java file to run the chatbot through our new gui interface.

 Socket interface: We have implemented both a server and client class allowing the chatbot to connect via sockets with other chatbots or users.
 As it stands now the sockets connect to the local host, but the address can easily be reconfigured to allow remote connections.

 GUI: